RoM46/Girl-in-Red/week1-foundations/day01-intro.md

 - Set up a project board and table to track my milestones (using both board and table views)
 - Learned about the importance of keeping my repo organized
 - Gained a better understanding of working with GitHub and Markdown files
+- I learned how to create a license on GitHub, and **I look forward to learning more about the different licenses and their differences and when to use each**

 ## Thoughts & Reflections